By The One on One Team

 As mentioned in our Focus Point of the Week, Workstation Ergonomics, our environment lends itself to prolonged sitting: driving your car, working at the computer, attending meetings…the list goes on.
 When seated for extended periods of time, we tend to slouch, relaxing our upper back muscles and allowing our head and shoulders to round forward.
 Over time, this position can become our “new” posture, creating a host of back related issues.

 When seated, make a conscious effort to maintain good posture.
 Sit with your hips directly underneath you so there is a straight line from your hips, to your shoulders, to your ears.
 Your upper back muscles should be lightly engaged to keep your shoulders back.
 If you are at a computer screen, keep the monitor directly in front of you (not off to the side) and ensure that the top line of text on the screen is at eye level.
 Another useful tip is to keep your core lightly engaged while sitting, which reduces the likelihood of slouching

 Improper lifting is a common cause of back pain.
 When lifting anything, keep your core engaged, hinge at your hips, and lift from your lower body.
 A useful exercise to practice this movement is the deadlift.
 The deadlift is a weighted hip hinge that, when done correctly, mimics proper lifting technique and strengthens the requisite muscles of the lower back and hips.

 Preventing back pain is like preventing other health problems.
 You must become educated, aware, and proactive.
-Postural awareness, whether seated, standing, or moving, can go a long way towards keeping your back healthy.
-Follow these tips to be one of the 20% not to experience back pain!
+Postural awareness, whether seated, standing, or moving, can go a long way toward keeping your back healthy.
+Follow these tips and be one of the 20% not to experience back pain!